tricao7/Clonify/README.md

-# VoiceCloning
+# Clonify

-🤖 VoiceCloning is a program that can clone voices and apply them to narration and text to speech.
+🤖 **Clonify** is a program that can clone voices and apply them to narration and text to speech.

 - Generative AI for vocal cloning enhances customization in gaming and media by offering personalized audio.
 - This technology augments text-to-speech models, enabling efficient production of NPC voices cutting costs for businesses.